uliana0203/wine-project/README.md

 - **Best Performing Model**: The **Random Forest Regression model with Word2Vec features** achieved the lowest average error (**1.38**) and the highest hit rate (**47.1%**).
 - **Fine-Tuning Impact**: Fine-tuning the **GPT-4o-Mini** model significantly improved its performance, reducing the average error from **2.03** to **1.34** and increasing the hit rate from **14.3%** to **27.6%**.
 - **Local Model Performance**: The **LLaMA 3.2** model performed worse than the fine-tuned GPT-4o-mini, indicating that local models may require additional optimization or fine-tuning for this task.
-- **Gradio App**: The integration of the fine-tuned GPT-4o-mini model with Gradio provides a user-friendly interface for real-time wine rating predictions and recommendations.
+- **Gradio App**: Integrating the fine-tuned GPT-4o-mini model with Gradio provides a user-friendly interface for real-time wine rating predictions and recommendations.